-“The Netgear CM500 is a workhorse modem that is fully compatible with most cable providers.
-This is a key consideration because the entire point of buying your own modem is to reduce the monthly rental fee from your internet provider,” he says.
-“At the same time, all those savings are for naught if you purchase a modem that locks you into one particular internet provider.”
-Ward says that for heavy duty internet users, such as households with online gamers, “You’ll be better served shilling out a bit more cash for a more powerful, faster modem.
-For users looking to simply get out from underneath their current rental fees, however, this is a great option at an affordable price point.”
+"The Netgear CM500 is a workhorse modem that is fully compatible with most cable providers.
+This is a key consideration because the entire point of buying your own modem is to reduce the monthly rental fee from your internet provider," he says.

 “We negotiate with internet providers all day, every day and end up giving a fair bit of tech advice a long the way,” he says.
 “Rental modems are one of the biggest scams around — internet providers are charging up to $13/mo these days, so most people will get their money back within a year by buying their own modem/router rather than renting from their ISP.”

-“They tend to be reliable, good for any residential use, and I’ve never encountered an issue that powercycling doesn’t solve.”
+“They tend to be reliable, good for any residential use, and I’ve never encountered an issue that powercycling doesn’t solve,” Kurlan says.

 "If you're a more serious user who has to run an internet-based home business or needs to game competitively, the Motorola MB8600 is one of the more future-proofed options you'll find," Kurlan says.

 "Be careful though, because the MB8700 isn't compatible with internet service from several providers, including Verizon, AT&T, and CenturyLink."

-TP-Link Wi-Fi 6 router AX1800
+7. TP-Link Wi-Fi 6 router AX1800